samikhan66/Confusion_matrix_classifier/README.md

 Model performance for classification models is usually debatable in terms of which model performance is most relevant, especially when the dataset is imbalanced.
 The usual model performance measures for evaluating a classification model are accuracy, sensitivity or recall, specificity, precision, KS statistic and Area under the curve (AUC).

-Let's take an an example of predicting loan default for instance.
+Let's take an example of predicting a loan default.
 A loan default dataset is a typical example of an imbalanced dataset where the two classes are Loan default Y and Loan default N. The number of loan defaulters is usually a very small fraction of the total dataset — not more than 7–8%.
 This provides a classical imbalanced dataset to understand why cost functions are critical is deciding on which model to use.

 What is a confusion matrix?